Self-Managed Grist#

 The easiest way to install Grist is as a container.
 We will describe how using Docker, but there are many other tools and services for running containers.

-To try Grist out using Docker, make an empty directory for Grist to store material in (say ~/grist) and then for Grist Core you can do:
+To try Grist out using Docker, make an empty directory for Grist to store material in (say ~/grist) and then you can do:

 docker run -p 8484:8484 \